disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions-for-fingerprinters-and-cryptominers)

 ## HumanSecurity
-This service has been classified as `Analytics`, `Anti-fraud` and `FingerprintingInvasive` for the following reasons:
+This service has been classified as `Anti-fraud` and `FingerprintingInvasive` for the following reasons:
 ### Policy Review
 1. PerimeterX Bot Defender provides bot detection using network and behavorial analysis.